 Gone are the days where desks are always in rows, where students are essentially seen and not heard, and where the classroom environment was all note-taking and PowerPoint presentations.
 Students don’t learn well that way.
 But with those environmental factors fading away, teachers are taking on roles that they were never trained in.
 So, how can teachers create a positive learning environment in the classroom without too much cost?

 Teachers have become parents, encouragers, counselors, and the complete scapegoat for much of education failure.
 However, we power on and continue to serve our students with little material and much strategy.
 With this said, one thing that doesn’t take much but can make the most substantial differences is creating a positive learning environment.

 Many of the tips and strategies listed in this article do not cost a dime but can make a world of difference in student learning.
 With these strategies, you can create a positive learning environment that meets your student’s essential needs.

 What Does a Positive Learning Environment Mean and Why Is It Important?

-One of the first things teachers learn when acquiring their education to become a teacher is Maslow’s Hierarchy of Needs.
+You may not know about teachers because one of the first things teachers learn when acquiring their education to become teachers is Maslow’s Hierarchy of Needs.
 The first tier and largest of this vastly important hierarchy are a person’s psychological needs: having warmth, rest, food, and water.
 There are the most basic things in life that a person needs to survive.